 When Should We Use Abstraction and Interfaces?

 The answer to this question is: always when we want to achieve abstraction of data or actions, whose implementation can change later on.
 Code, which communicates with another piece of code through interfaces, is much more resilient to changes than code written using specific classes.
-Working through interfaces is common and a highly recommended practice – one of the basic rules for writing high-quality code.
+Working through interfaces is a common and highly recommended practice – one of the basic rules for writing high-quality code.

 When Should We Write Interfaces?

 It is always a good idea to use interfaces when functionality is exposed to another component.
-In the interface we include only the functionality (in the form of a declaration) that others need to see.
+In the interface, we include only the functionality (in the form of a declaration) that others need to see.

 Internally, a program / component can use interfaces for defining roles.
-That way, an object can be used by different classes through different roles.
+In that way, an object can be used by different classes through different roles.

 Encapsulation

-Encapsulation is one of the main concepts in OOP.
+Encapsulation is one of the main concepts o OOP.
 It is also called "information hiding".
 An object has to provide its users only with the essential information for manipulation, without the internal details.
-A Secretary using a Laptop only knows about its screen, keyboard and mouse.
+A Secretary using a Laptop only has to know about its screen, keyboard and mouse.
 Everything else is hidden internally under the cover.
-She does not know about the inner workings of Laptop, because she doesn’t need to, and if she does, she might make a mess.
-Therefore parts of the properties and methods remain hidden to her.
+The secretary does not have to know about the inner workings of a Laptop..
+Therefore, parts of the properties and methods can remain hidden to the secretary.

 The person writing the class has to decide what should be hidden and what not.
-When we program, we must define as private every method or field which other classes should not be able to access.
+When we program, we must define as private every method or field. to disable access by other classes.

 Encapsulation – Examples

-The example below shows how to hide methods that the class’ user doesn’t have to be familiar with and are only used internally by the author of the class.
+The example below shows how to hide methods that the user doesn’t have to be familiar with and that are only used internally by the author of the class.
 First, we define an abstract class Felidae, which defines the public operations of cats (regardless of the cat’s type):